-To encourage recording in under-represented areas we publish an interactive ‘White Holes’ map on the branch website, which combines data from the national database with more up-to-date web sightings.
+To encourage recording in under-represented areas an interactive ‘White Holes’ map is published on the branch website.
+This combines data from the national database with more up-to-date regional web sightings.

 It’s possible to use this map on a GPS-enabled mobile device to locate the nearest White Hole for observation.
-A list of previously recorded species for each 1km square is also made available.
+A list of previously recorded species for each 1km square is also presented.

 Over the past 4 years this recording system has gathered more than 180,000 individual butterfly records, contributing to our understanding of these beautiful creatures and the changing environment they inhabit.